 On December 3, 2021, the Company entered into a purchase agreement (the "Purchase Agreement with Lincoln Park") and a registration rights agreement (the "Lincoln Park Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
-Pursuant to the terms of the Purchase Agreement with Lincoln Park, Lincoln Park has agreed to purchase from the Company up to \$80,000,000 of the Company's common stock (subject to certain limitations) from time to time during the term of the Purchase Agreement with Lincoln Park.
+Pursuant to the terms of the Purchase Agreement with Lincoln Park, Lincoln Park agreed to purchase from the Company up to \$80,000,000 of the Company's common stock (subject to certain limitations) from time to time during the term of the Purchase Agreement with Lincoln Park.
 Pursuant to the terms of the Lincoln Park Registration Rights Agreement, the Company filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the Purchase Agreement with Lincoln Park.

-Pursuant to the terms of the Purchase Agreement with Lincoln Park, at the time the Company signed the Purchase Agreement with Lincoln Park and the Lincoln Park Registration Rights Agreement, the Company issued 2,909,091 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement with Lincoln Park.
+Pursuant to the terms of the Purchase Agreement with Lincoln Park, at the time the Company signed the Purchase Agreement with Lincoln Park and the Lincoln Park Registration Rights Agreement, the Company issued 90,910 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement with Lincoln Park.
 The commitment shares were valued at \$1.6 million and recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the Purchase Agreement with Lincoln Park.

-No shares were sold during the year ended December 31, 2021, under the Purchase Agreement with Lincoln Park.
-Subsequent to December 31, 2021, the Company has sold 22.0 million shares of common stock under the Purchase Agreement with Lincoln Park, for net proceeds of approximately \$4.5 million.
+During the year ended December 31, 2022, the Company sold 2.9 million shares of common stock under the Purchase Agreement with Lincoln Park, for net proceeds of approximately \$8.7 million.